Legal guardian

-Guardianship for incapacitated seniors
+Guardianship for incapacitated elderly

-Guardianship for an incapacitated senior typically arises when someone determines that a senior has become unable to care for their own person and/or property.
+Guardianship for an incapacitated elderly person typically arises when someone determines that an elderly person has become unable to care for their own person and/or property.
 In fact, most alleged wards are elderly (Ms = 76–82 years), many of whom resided in a care facility and had been diagnosed with a neurological impairment such as dementia.
 Typically, a precipitating incident prompts a professional, family member, health care worker, or clergyman to initiate guardianship proceedings.
-While guardianship intends to protect and support incapacitated seniors unable to care themselves or engage in the activities of daily living without assistance, guardianship sometimes results in financial exploitation of wards.
+While guardianship intends to protect and support incapacitated elderly people unable to care themselves or engage in the activities of daily living without assistance, guardianship sometimes results in financial exploitation of wards.